ICF Construction Protects Homes and Families from Tornados

 Tornado-resistant construction is critical in the United States where an average of 1253 costly and deadly tornadoes occur annually.
 In 2017 alone, tornado outbreaks cost billions of dollars and resulted in 34 fatalities.
 One of the deadliest tornadoes in 2017 happened in southern Georgia and killed 11 people.
 Building a tornado-resistant house with Fox Blocks can protect a home and family from disastrous outcomes during a tornado emergency.

 A proper tornado-resistant design protects a home’s integrity and its occupants.
 The design must take into account the strength of the entire house, provide a continuous load path, and be impact resistant.
-FEMA, however, still highly recommends a safe room, or tornado shelter, for maximum safety to a home's occupants during a tornado emergency.
+FEMA, however, still highly recommends a safe room, or tornado shelter, for maximum safety to a home's occupants during a tornado emergency."Tornadoes have become more disastrous than hurricanes and earthquakes in North America.
+Having a home built with ICF walls solves that.
+Aside from that, when it comes to home renovations, contrary to what most people think, ICF homes are also easy to work with” - Chuck Waltman, Home Remodeler.

 A Continuous Load Path for a Tornado Proof House